Latest pop-up schemes to help local business and commuters

 The ideas submitted will help the city council prioritise where further improvements are needed.
 To make a nomination, or to view ideas already under consideration, visit: www.widenmypath.com/leicester

 People can also gain reward points for walking and cycling using the BetterPoints smartphone app, with extra weekly prizes to celebrate the new pop-up cycle lanes and widened footways.
-Download the app here.
+You can download the app from the Choose How You Move website.